 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps larger tear-offs moving by avoiding a second haul-out and speeding crew demobilization.
+We stock the 30-yard bin for larger tear-offs so a second haul-out won’t stall crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning